 Add probiotics to support.
-To ward off any tummy troubles from any over indulgences, try Jamieson’s Probiotic Sticks, which can ease gastrointestinal upset and help with digestion by delivering “good” bacteria to your digestive tract.
-These fun and convenient sticks contain a delicious natural plum-flavoured powder that dissolves directly on the tongue, delivering 1 billion active probiotic cells.
+To ward off any tummy troubles from any over indulgences, try Jamieson's Probiotic Gummies, which can ease gastrointestinal upset and help with digestion by delivering “good” bacteria to your digestive tract.
+These fun and convenient gummies contain a delicious natural berry blast flavour and deliver 1 billion active probiotic cells.
 And since they don’t require refrigeration, they’re perfect for tossing in a bag or coat pocket on your way to your next holiday gathering.

 Keep a food journal.
 Recording everything (yes, everything) you eat can give you a more honest look at where all of your calories are really coming from and may prevent you from overeating in the first place.
 Need more motivation?
 Grab a buddy and make a plan to stick to this year round.

 Get your body moving.
 Incorporate 20 to 30 minutes of physical activity into your daily routine to help burn off those extra calories, manage stress and keep your energy levels up throughout the holiday season.
 Go for a walk around the block with a family member after dinner, get outdoors to build a snowman, spend the weekend skiing with friends or join everyone on the dance floor at your next holiday party.